Survey Research Unit

 Located in the 912 Building on 18th Avenue South

-The Survey Research Unit (SRU) provides professional assistance to our clients through all stages of survey research:
+The Survey Research Unit (SRU) provides professional assistance for all stages of survey research:

 The SRU assists clients in selecting the most appropriate and cost-effective data collection methods based upon their individual research needs.